nevinkopp/nevinkopp.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Left, performance tests with no training on UVOT-400.
-Right, performance tests after training on UVOT-400.
+Right, performance tests after training on UVOT-400 (only select models were trained).
 </div>

 <div class="row">